About the Journal

 Focus and Scope

-Jurnal Entomologi Indonesia (JEI) (P-ISSN: 1829-7722; E-ISSN: 2089-0257) is an open-access and peer-reviewed journal that publishes original research papers, reviews, and short communications that covering basic and applied sciences on insects and mites or other arthropods in agriculture, forestry, human and animal health, and natural resources management particularly in the tropics.
-The scope of JEI includes behavior, biology, biosystematics, ecology, molecular biology, conservation biology, medical entomology, urban entomology, agricultural entomology, economic entomology, pest management, physiology & taxonomy, and sampling methods of insects and mites or other arthropods, with a focus on the Oriental Tropics and Indonesia.
+Jurnal Entomologi Indonesia (JEI) (P-ISSN: 1829-7722; E-ISSN: 2089-0257) is an open access, peer-reviewed journal that publishes original research papers, reviews, and short communications on basic and applied sciences related to insects, mites, and other arthropods in agriculture, forestry, human and animal health and natural resource management, especially in the tropics.
+The scope of JEI includes behaviour, biology, biosystematics, ecology, molecular biology, conservation biology, medical entomology, urban entomology, agricultural entomology, economic entomology, pest management, physiology, taxonomy, and sampling methods of insects and mites or other arthropods, with a focus on the Oriental Tropics and Indonesia.
 JEI serves as a platform for the dissemination of valuable knowledge and research findings in the field of entomology, promoting a deeper understanding of the diverse interactions between arthropods and their environment.

 Jurnal Entomologi Indonesia is a peer-reviewed scientific journal that publishes original research articles, reviews, and short communication.
 All of the manuscripts must be submitted through online submission and go through a peer-review process.

 Peer Review Process